-It’s also worth knowing that a product marketer doesn’t need to do all of those things.
-Those tasks can be divided in such a way that different product marketers within an organization will specialize in a subset of those activities.
+It may sound obvious, but I think it’s worth knowing that a product marketer doesn’t need to do all of those things.
+Those tasks can be divided among multiple marketers, even different roles.

 To make things a bit clearer, this is what we (a company with over 70 people) expect from a product marketer:

-Here are some main steps product marketers usually take to bring products to the market and communicate them.
-Let’s describe the steps chronologically: before the product launch and after the product launch.
+Here are the main steps product marketers usually take to bring products to the market and communicate them.
+I’ll explain the steps chronologically: before the product launch and after the product launch.

 This stage can be summed up with one concept: go-to-market strategy (GTM strategy).
 A GTM strategy is basically a company’s plan to introduce a new product or service to the market.
 Typically, product marketers own these strategies.

-When you look at the steps within the GTM, you will see a few familiar activities listed in the table above.
-However, in a properly executed GTM strategy, these activities need to be arranged in order and supplemented with a few more points.
+When you look at the steps within the GTM strategy, you will see a few familiar activities listed in the table above.
+However, in a properly executed strategy, these activities need to be arranged in order and supplemented with a few more points.

 So here are the eight steps in the GTM process, along with the vital questions they help to answer: